Distances on the $\mathrm{CLE}_4$, critical Liouville quantum gravity and $3/2$-stable maps: Preliminaries on the uniform exploration of the and LQG

 \subsection{The uniform exploration of the $\mathrm{CLE}_4$}

-We recall here the uniform exploration of the $\mathrm{CLE}_4$ introduced in \cite{WW13}.
-Let $E$ be the space of positive excursions defined by
+We recall here the uniform exploration of the $\mathrm{CLE}_4$ introduced in \cite{WW13}. {Let $\mathcal{C}(\R_+,\R_+)$ be the set of continuous functions from $\R_+$ to $\R_+$.} Let $E$ be the space of positive excursions defined by

-Let $\lambda$ be the Itô excursion measure on $E$, which is characterized by the fact that for any $x>0$, the measure of the subset $E_x$ of excursions of height at least $x$ is finite and if one renormalizes $\lambda$ so that it is a probabillity measure on $E_x$, then after reaching $x$ the excursion has the same law as a Brownian motion which is stopped when attaining zero.
-We denote by $\mathbb{H}$ the upper half-plane.
+Let $\lambda$ be the {infinite measure on $E$ called the Itô measure of positive excursions of standard Brownian motion}, which {is such that} for any $x>0$, the measure of the subset $E_x$ of excursions of height at least $x$ is finite and if one renormalizes $\lambda$ so that it is a probabillity measure on $E_x$, then after reaching $x$ the excursion has the same law as a {standard} Brownian motion {starting from $x$} which is stopped when attaining zero. {See e.g.\@ \cite{LG10} or Chapter XII of \cite{RY05} for a definition of Itô's excursion measure of Brownian motion (see Chapter VI Section 8 of \cite{RW00} for the general theory of excursions of Markov processes).
+The above description can be seen as a consequence of the point (iii) in Theorem (48.1) of Chapter VI in \cite{RW00}.} We denote by $\mathbb{H}$ the upper half-plane.
 If $e\in E$ is an excursion of duration $\tau(e)$, we define the driving function $w$ on $[0,\tau(e)]$ by

 It is shown in \cite{SW12} that for $\lambda$-almost all $e \in E$, the conformal maps $g_t$ characterized by the ODE